-Now more than ever mining and metals companies need to innovate in light of some key recent developments: new remote work practices, the drive to decarbonize, and the current high commodity prices.
+Now more than ever mining and metals companies need to innovate in light of some key recent developments: new remote work practices, the drive to decarbonise, and the current high commodity prices.

 Steven Walsh, Mining & Metals Leader, Deloitte Australia